csustoj/csustoj/README.md

 # csustoj
-a web spider to get code on the CSUST OJ
+This is a web spider to get code you 've submitted on the [CSUST OJ](http://10.64.6.150)